Philip-Tremblay/Script-Generator-RNN/README.md

 	Fully connected layer

-The training data has been included in this repository: the entire ninth season of Seinfeld.
+The training data has been included in this repository: the entire nineth season of Seinfeld.

 # To do:
 - There are some background python files I would like to either bring to the surface or remove from the notebook.
 One being the unit code checker.